 Brew a cup of chai and make it strong.
 I usually use ¼ cup water for a whole tea bag.
 That way the glaze will have a lot of tea flavor.

 In a small bowl, use a whisk to combine the powdered sugar, vanilla extract and 3 tablespoons of tea.
 Mix with a whisk.
 Add the last tablespoon of tea if necessary, mixing until the glaze is at the consistency you’d like.

 Then drizzle the glaze over the cooled rolls.

 You can also use our cinnamon roll icing recipe for a cream cheese frosting that is irresistible.
 It adds a rich, creamy sweetness that you’ll love.

 We often make the sweet rolls and get them to the point of the second rise (when they are rolled out, cut up and put in the pan).
 Cover and refrigerate until morning.

 The morning you want to bake them, pull them out of the refrigerator.
 They may have doubled in size in the fridge overnight.
 If they have, let them sit for 30 minutes to get the chill off, then bake.

-If they did not rise in the fridge overnight, allow them to rise at room temperature.
-Plan about at least an hour for this.
+If they did not rise in the fridge overnight, allow them to rise for an hour at room temperature.
 Then pour on the cream and let them bake.